-If you or your staff have any questions, would like to visit a homeowners association or condominium community in your state, or need additional resources, please don't hesitate to reach out to my team at government@caionline.org or by phone at (888) 224-4321.
+Constituents In YOUR Community!
+If you or your staff have any questions, would like to visit a homeowners association or condominium community in your state, or need additional resources, we are able to set up a time for you to connect with a local constituent community association.
+Please don't hesitate to reach out to my team at government@caionline.org or by phone at (888) 224-4321.